By Kathryn Rock

 Data, Risk Measurement, and Reporting: Banks should have access to relevant, accurate, and timely data when analyzing climate-related financial risk.
 Further, climate-related financial risk information should be built into internal reporting, monitoring, and escalation processes.
 Accurate and timely information allows management teams to make educated decisions when assessing the impact climate-related financial risk would have on their bank.

-Scenario Analysis: The OCC refers to climate-related scenario analysis as “exercises used to conduct a forward-looking assessment of the potential impact on a bank of changes in the economy, financial system, or the distribution of physical hazards resulting from climate-related risks.”
+Scenario Analysis: The OCC refers to climate-related scenario analysis5 as “exercises used to conduct a forward-looking assessment of the potential impact on a bank of changes in the economy, financial system, or the distribution of physical hazards resulting from climate-related risks.”
 These exercises assess and provide a comprehensive and forward-looking perspective to structural changes arising from climate-related risks.
 A scenario analysis could help by:

 The OCC principles are also designed to assist banks with improving their risk governance framework.
 The principles will provide support to banks identifying emerging climate-related risks and developing and implementing appropriate strategies to mitigate those risks.
 The OCC highlighted six areas of climate-related financial risk: